 21. Wood Boxes

-If you have random wooden boxes or crates that you’re not sure what to do with, they make great planters as well.
-For example, sometimes you can get oranges that come in wooden crates from the grocery store.
+If you have random wooden boxes or crates lying around and aren’t sure what to do with them, they can make fantastic planters.
+For example, wooden crates often come with produce like oranges from the grocery store, and these crates can be repurposed into planters.

 Another wooden item you may already have on hand is a pallet and you can easily repurpose the pallet into a vertical planter.
 All you need to do is add a few extra pieces of wood to create a shelf on the planter.